ROCm/HIP/docs/how-to/hip_porting_guide.rst

 warpSize
 ========

-Code should not assume a warp size of 32 or 64, as that is not portable between platforms and architectures.
+Code should not assume a warp size of 32 or 64, as AMD GPU architectures have different warp sizes.
 The ``warpSize`` built-in should be used in device code, while the host can query it during runtime via the device properties.
-See the :ref:`HIP language extension for warpSize <warp_size>` for information on how to write portable warpSize-aware code.
+See the :ref:`HIP language extension for warpSize <warp_size>` for information on how to write warpSize-aware code.

 Lane masks bit-shift
 ====================